ITU-BDSA23-GROUP23/Chirp/docs/report.md

 ![Merge to main workflows](diagrams/chirp_workflow_merge_main.png){width=60%}

 In the diagram, you can see our two main workflows, the "deploy to Azure" workflow (filename main_bdsagroup23chirprazor.yml) and the build and test workflow (filename dotnet.yml).
 Github CodeQL is also included in the diagram as it is an automated process, that runs whenever we merge into main.
 The "deploy to Azure" workflow is auto-generated by Azure and slightly modified.
 It publishes our application and uploads it to our Azure web application.
 This was our preferred method of automated deployment.
 Our build and test workflow builds our project, and runs our tests (not including UI-tests).
 The two workflows and CodeQL run in parallel.
-This means that our web app would be deployed even if our test suite failed.
+This means that our web app would be deployed, even if our test suite failed.
 This was practical in our case, for rapid development, since our tests in many cases were not updated to work with our newer code.
 This meant that we could test our code on the live server without updating all our tests first.
 Not testing before deploying also meant that the deployment process was quicker.
 Going around our tests suite would in a real-world scenario, with an active application, result in huge stability issues.

 For "automatic releases" we used a separate workflow (filename publish.yml).
-The process of which can be seen in the diagram below:
+The process of the workflow can be seen in the diagram below:

 ![Release workflow](diagrams/chirp_workflow_release.png){height=45%}